ai-align/houqphomepage/content/pages/misc.rst

 More about me on CS
 ===================

-I fall in love with computer since kindergarden when I first played a RPG game with it.
+I fall in love with computer since kindergarden when I first played a RPG game in it.

 Now, I am a **GNU/Linux** user and a believer in **freesoftware** (Also known as opensource, but not exactly the same thing as RMS would say).